jiny2001/deeply-recursive-cnn-tf/README.md

 ## disclaimer

 Some details are not shown in the paper and my guesses maybe not enough.
-My code's PSNR are about 0.5-1.0 lesser than paper's experiments.
+My code's PSNR are about 0.5-1.0 lesser than paper's experiments results.

 ## acknowledgments